TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 26.140 Curriculum: Science

-The competent early childhood teacher understands the interrelationships among science, technology, and society; understands and applies fundamental concepts related to earth and space science, the life sciences, the physical sciences, and the environmental sciences; and promotes the scientific abilities of children from birth through grade three as they acquire new knowledge through the use of scientific thinking, reasoning, and inquiry.
+The competent early childhood teacher understands the interrelationships among science, technology and society; understands and applies fundamental concepts related to earth and space science, the life sciences, the physical sciences, and the environmental sciences; and promotes the scientific abilities of children as they acquire new knowledge through the use of scientific thinking, reasoning and inquiry.

 a) Knowledge Indicators – The competent early childhood teacher:

-2) understands the principles of earth and space science, the life sciences, and the physical sciences and their interconnectedness in everyday environments.
+2) understands the principles of earth and space science, the life sciences and the physical sciences and their interconnectedness in everyday environments; and

 b) Performance Indicators – The competent early childhood teacher:

-2) provides opportunities for children to conduct experiments, solve problems, apply the scientific process, and incorporate safety practices during all investigations.
+2) provides opportunities for children to conduct experiments, solve problems, apply the scientific process and incorporate safety practices during all investigations; and

-3) implements activities that foster children's application of the principles of earth/space, life, and physical sciences and exploration of their interconnectedness in everyday environments.
+3) implements activities that foster children's application of the principles of earth and space science, the life sciences and the physical sciences, and exploration of their interconnectedness in everyday environments.